Want to save this recipe?

 a close up of maple brown sugar cookies in a fall treat board

-Can you prepare a dessert board ahead of time?
+Can you prepare a dessert board in advance?

 Can you make all of these items ahead of time?
 Of course!
 Here’s how to manage your time for easy fall treat board prep: